- What Role Does an Amazon Product Listing Serve?

 Selecting Product Images

-Amazon fundamentally distinguishes between Parent and Child Main Images, alternate images, and Swatch Images, setting distinct requirements for each in its style guides.
+Amazon fundamentally distinguishes between Parent and Child Main Images, Alternative Images, and Swatch Images, setting distinct requirements for each in its style guides.
 Product listings that don't meet these specifications can be hidden from Amazon search results.

 Parent Main Image: You are required to provide a Parent Main Image that accurately represents the product you have listed.
 The main image is the first thing a user sees, and it's displayed directly in search results on both the desktop and mobile versions.